marksands/marksands.github.com/_posts/2019-10-12-19-you-should-use-phantom-types.markdown

 }
 ```

+You can read more about Phantom Types from the linked articles above, but the trick here is the generic type `T`.
+There's no stored value of type `T` and instead the generic parameter is used purely to differentiate identifier types.
+We'll use `Cart` and `Item` as generic parameters to create distinct `Identifier` types.
 Now our `Cart` and `Item` can use our more expressive and type safe addition.

 ```swift
 struct Cart: Equatable {